-Summary: Purchase order financing helps small businesses that have a large order and need funds to pay their vendors.
+Summary: Purchase order (PO) financing helps small businesses that have a large order and need funds to pay their vendors.
 It helps cover your supplier expense, enabling you to fulfill the order and book the revenue.

 While this solution is flexible, it works only with specific transactions.
 This article explains how PO financing works, who it helps, and how transactions are settled.
 We cover the following:

-1. What is PO financing?
+- What is purchase order financing?

-5. PO Financing advantages
+- PO financing advantages

-6. PO Funding limitations
+- PO funding limitations

 1. What is purchase order financing?

 Getting a large order can be a growth opportunity for small resellers.
-However, a large order can become a problem if your suppliers demand a pre-payment and your company lacks the funds to pay.
+However, a large order can become a problem if your suppliers demand a pre-payment, and your company lacks the funds to pay.

 A purchase order financing program helps close the financial gap between paying your suppliers and receiving payment from your clients.
 It handles your supplier payment, enabling you to fulfill the order and book the revenue.
 When used strategically, PO funding can help your business grow.